 Whether drawn from older written material, audio recordings or newer video recordings, corpora are amenable for linguistic research through relevant mark-up and metadata, so that linguists can retrieve relevant linguistic information and relate these to structural context and information about speakers, occasion of communicative events, audiences, etc.

-The systematic use and compilation of corpora for research on lesser-studied languages is still a relatively recent development but nonetheless, many of our corpora contain good amounts of text data, collected over decades of research in communities in and around Australia.
+The systematic use and compilation of corpora for research on lesser-studied languages is still a relatively recent development.
+Nonetheless, many of our corpora contain good amounts of text data, collected over decades of research in communities in and around Australia.
 We are also developing new techniques of specific data collection and data mark-up that will enhance more systematic corpus linguistic research across diverse languages.
 It is our belief that making more of this material accessible to a broader public of scholars will be a valuable contribution to the empirical scientific study of language.